adrobil45/GDELTProject/README.md

 + How many articles and events are related to the COVID-19 pandemic, grouped by day, country and language ?
 + For a given country, list all events that have taken place sorted by how many times they were mentioned, grouped by _yyyy, yyyy-mm or yyyy-mm-dd_.
 + For a given source (gkg.SourceCommonName), list the average tone and number of articles associated with each theme, person and location, grouped by _yyyy, yyyy-mm or yyyy-mm-dd_.
-+ Do we observe a pattern that could identify another pandemic wave ?
++ Do we observe a pattern that could identify another pandemic / pandemic wave ?

 ## Technologies Used